Rise and Expand

 Again, after his heart attacks, when he went into his library seeking answers, Lester said that Freud “had no answers for him.”

 When we are unconscious of negative thoughts and feelings, they rule us, making us behave in ways that make us miserable, making us dead to ourselves, dead to life.
-But when we become aware of them, we can easily let go of them, which is incredibly liberating.
+But when we become aware of them, we can easily let go of them, and this is incredibly liberating.

 I used to think that Lester was a “three-month sage.”
 Now I think he’s a “three-months-and-four-years-of-psychoanalysis sage.”